Gardiners Island

 Gardiner's Island is a small island in the Town of East Hampton, New York, in Eastern Suffolk County.
 It is located in Gardiner's Bay between the two peninsulas at the east end of Long Island.
 It is 6 mi long, 3 mi wide and has 27 mi of coastline.

 The island has been owned by the Gardiner family and their descendants since 1639 when Lion Gardiner purchased it from the Montaukett chief Wyandanch.
 At 5.19 sqmi, it is one of the largest privately owned islands in the United States, though slightly smaller than Naushon Island in Massachusetts, owned by the Forbes family.
-(Note: At 69.5 sqmi Niihau island in Hawaii is over thirteen times larger.)
+(Note: At 69.5 sqmi Niʻihau island in Hawaii is over thirteen times larger.)

 Geography

 The island is 5.19 sqmi in size.
 Its 3,318 acres include more than 1,000 acre of old growth forest and another 1000 acres of meadows.
 Many of the buildings date back to the 17th century.
 In 1989, the island was said to be worth $125 million.

 The island has the largest stand of white oak in the American Northeast.
 Other trees include swamp maple, wild cherry and birch.
 The island is home to New York state's largest colony of ospreys and is one of the few locations in the world where they build their nests on the ground, as the birds have no natural predators on the island.